-This period is also when Praga moved into the karting industry.
+This is also when Praga moved into the karting industry.
 They started off with racing karts, producing Mini Max, Cadet and Adult class chassis.
-They have more recently moved into producing rental karts as well.
+They have recently moved into producing rental karts as well.

-Praga was a bit late to join the motorsport community, especially considering how far back their history goes.
+Praga was a bit late to join the motorsport community, especially considering how far back their company’s history goes.
 However, they have been performing well in the karting world, and their beautiful white, blue, and gold livery definitely stands out from the rest of the grid.

 They have received feedback from various world championship-winning drivers over the years on how to improve their karts, one of these drivers being the legendary Sebastien Loeb.
-With feedback from such highly regarded drivers, Praga has managed to build up a strong kart and driver development programme.
+With feedback from such highly regarded drivers, Praga has managed to build up a strong kart and driver development program.

 Praga Rental Karts

 Praga only recently moved into rental karts, but they have started off very well.
 They offer a ‘race line’ that consists of rental karts.
 These are based off their racing karts, but come with some added safety features, adjustable seats, and customized sticker kits.
 The race line also comes in an electric version as well as a mini version for kids.

 The next set of rental karts is the RTK line.
 Praga has always been known to produce reliable work horse vehicles, and they wanted to translate that into their karts as well, resulting in the creation of the RTK line.

 These karts come with a roll bar and seat belts, which are uncommon features when it comes to karts.
 In addition, they also added shock absorbers in the bumpers as well as engine safety covers.
 This line comes in the Evo model for adults, Mini model for kids, and the Double Seater, which is fantastic for driver coaching.